360modder/psburn/docs/gettingstarted/argparseintegration.md

 ## Syntax

-Integrating argparse is very simple, you just have to implement little syntax in your powershell script.
-Learn more about syntax and properties from [here](/psburn/documentation/argparse/).
+Integrating argparse is very simple, you just have to write one line descriptors in your powershell script.
+[Learn More](/psburn/documentation/argparse/)

 ```ps1
 #@parser {description: "gretting program"}